ContinuityControl/tiny_sweeper/README.md

 ### Future Ideas

 Just spit-balling here...

-It'd be nice to define sweep-ups for multiple fields.

 If you often sweep up fields in the same way - say, squishing and nilifying blanks - it'd be nice to bundle that up in some way, so you don't have to repeat yourself.
 Something like this might be nice: